Automated External Defibrillator (AED)

 American Heart Association: https://cpr.heart.org/en/find-a-course

 Thank you for your interest in starting a Public Access Defibrillation (PAD) program in San Diego County.
-Early Defibrillation has been proven to save lives and improve the lives of people that have suffered a sudden cardiac arrest.
-County of San Diego EMS believes that access to early defibrillation is the key to survival and encourages training in the recognition of a cardiac emergency and use of an Automated External Defibrillator (AED) to shock the heart into a regular rhythm.
+Early defibrillation has been proven to save lives and improve outcomes for people who have experienced a sudden cardiac arrest.
+The County of San Diego EMS knows access to early defibrillation is essential for survival and encourages training in recognizing cardiac emergencies and using an Automated External Defibrillator (AED) to restore a normal heart rhythm.